-- 1a The development is designed to be appropriate to the historic character of Watlington and to the Conservation Area (SODC Conservation Area Character Study June 2011) and to the setting of other settlements in the parish. - 1b Development relates well to the built form of the town and contributes positively to views of and within town, especially in relation to the Conservation Area.
-(See Key Views2) - 1c Distance views of Watlington from the surrounding countryside are protected, especially from the Chilterns escarpment and Watlington Hill in order to minimise impact on the setting of the town.
-(See Key Views 1) - 1d Development is sited in such a way as to enhance the setting of local heritage assets, especially listed buildings.(See Map 2) - 1e Appropriate archaeological investigations are carried out to ensure that any remains which may be present are identified and protected.
+- (a) The development makes a positive contribution to the local and historic character of Watlington. - (b) The development sustains and enhances the significance of heritage assets.
+This includes putting them to viable uses consistent with their conservation and with regard to the SODC Watlington Conservation Area Character Study June 2011.
+(WNDP 7 Map 2) - (c) Development relates well to the built form of the settlement and contributes positively to views of and within the town.
+(WNDP 9 Photographs) - (d) Distance views of Watlington from the surrounding countryside are protected, especially from the Chilterns escarpment and Watlington Hill in order to minimise the impact on the setting of the town.
+(WNDP 8 Photographs) - (e) Development demonstrates high standards of design and reflects local distinctiveness in line with the SODC Design Guide 2016 and WNDP 11 :Watlington Design Guide 2017 - (f) Appropriate archaeological investigations are carried out to ensure that any remains which may be present are identified and protected.

-These policies address Objectives 1 a-e.
+These policies address Core Objectives CO1 (a)-(e).
+(See section 4.2)

-This policy applies to all types of development, including small scale sites for 5 houses or less, infill sites and extensions.
+This policy applies to all types of development, including small scale sites up to 5 houses, infill sites and extensions.
 The rationale for the design and layout proposals are expected to be included with detailed planning applications.
-For applications on smaller sites this is likely to be included in a design statement and for larger scale developments a Landscape and Visual Impact Assessment will be expected.
+For applications on smaller sites this is likely to be included in a design and access statement and for larger scale developments a Landscape and Visual Impact Assessment will be expected.

 These policies pay due regard to the importance which local people place on the character of Watlington as a small, rural, Chilterns town.
 Responses to public consultations and the Roadshows demonstrate that people value the historic nature of the town and the special quality of the surrounding landscape.
 Views within the town of the Chilterns escarpment, and the view from Watlington Hill make a very significant contribution to the setting of the town and are featured in the SODC character study of the Conservation Area 2011.
 The WNDP seeks to protect these views.
-The townscape itself is an important element of the views within the town, and the WNDP seeks to ensure that new development is designed to a high standard and reflects local distinctiveness.
-The Watlington Design Guide has been produced to provide examples of the scale and materials which are characteristic of the town.
-The use of new designs and materials are encouraged but are expected to reflect the identity of local surroundings and materials in line with National policy.
-The two views documents show characteristic views of the landscape and conservation area in order to provide visual context for the WNDP policies.